adamfaulkner/adamfaulkner.github.io/binary_formats_are_almost_better_than_json_in_browsers.md

 This is very helpful when it comes to addressing network bandwidth concerns, however, the browser still needs to decompress and process more bytes.
 By measuring the end to end latency for deserializing messages, we capture all of this extra time needed for decompression and processing.

-### Schema vs Schemaless
+### Schema vs Schema-less

-Some of these encodings have a schema; some are schemaless.
+Some of these encodings have a schema; some are schema-less.
 Encodings that have a schema implicitly perform some validation of the data.
-If the developer requires validating decoded data, then we need to capture the additional time needed to do this for schemaless encodings.
+If the developer requires validating decoded data, then we need to capture the additional time needed to do this for schema-less encodings.

 ![Duration to deserialize and verify a message, in milliseconds](./benchmarking_images/verified.png)

 In my test, this didn't really change things much.
-But I think it's an important callout, since schema encodings provide a lot of useful safety for free.
+But I think it's an important call-out, since schema encodings provide a lot of useful safety for free.

 ### Lazy Decoding and Type Differences